gverploeg/US_Traffic_Accidents/README.md

 ### Decision Tree:
 ![](Images/rocky_tree2.png)

 Within the decision tree, each internal node, or bubble represents where a question is asked, each branch represents an outcome of the test, and each leaf node (terminal node) holds a class label - whether the majority of samples were either severe or non-severe.
 It shows why one accident has a certain prediction, building on prior conditions.
-Decision trees are greedy algorithms, in that they make the choice thtat seems to be best at that moment.
+Decision trees are greedy algorithms, in that they make the choice that seems to be best at that moment.
 The few nodes on which the tree is split are important variables within the data - each of these features had a strong relationship with accident severity.

 ### Random Forest:
 ![](Images/rf_featureimportance_update.png)